openkruise/kruise/README.md

 - [SidecarSet](https://openkruise.io/en-us/docs/sidecarset.html): A controller that injects sidecar containers into the Pod spec based on the Pod selectors.
 The controller is also responsible for upgrading the sidecar containers.

+- [Advanced DaemonSet](https://openkruise.io/en-us/docs/advanced_daemonset.html): An enhanced version of default [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) with extra upgrade strategies such as partition, node selector, pause and surging.

 - [UnitedDeployment](https://openkruise.io/en-us/docs/uniteddeployment.html): This controller manages application Pods spread in multiple fault domains by using multiple workloads.

 - [BroadcastJob](https://openkruise.io/en-us/docs/broadcastjob.html): A job that runs Pods to completion across all the nodes in the cluster.

-- [Advanced DaemonSet](https://openkruise.io/en-us/docs/advanced_daemonset.html): An enhanced version of default [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) with extra upgrade strategies such as partition, node selector, pause and surging.

 - [AdvancedCronJob](https://openkruise.io/en-us/docs/advancedcronjob.html): An extended CronJob controller, currently its template supports Job and BroadcastJob.

-The project **roadmap** is actively updated in [here](https://github.com/openkruise/kruise/projects).
-This [video](https://www.youtube.com/watch?v=elB7reZ6eAQ) demo by [Lachlan Evenson](https://github.com/lachie83) is a good introduction for new users.
+- [ImagePullJob](https://openkruise.io/en-us/docs/imagepulljob.html): Help users download images on any nodes they want.

 ## Key Features